canercetin-randomguy/web-scraping-chromedp/README.md

 # Damacansu Broken Link Finder

 Proof of concept.
-You need a local database running on 127.0.0.1:3306 (you can change IP and port in sqlpkg/types.go).
+You need a local database running on 127.0.0.1:3306 (you can change IP and Port in sqlpkg/types.go).

 ## Usage